 6 Items to Include in a Rent Increase Letter

-A letter of rent increase must include specific information to ensure that it is clear, easy to understand, and abides by all legal requirements.
-Although the dates they must be sent will vary based on your rental agreement terms with the tenant, they should include the same components, which include:
+A letter of rent increase must include specific information to ensure it is clear, easy to understand, and abides by all legal requirements.
+Although the dates they must be sent will vary based on your rental agreement terms with the tenant, they should include the same general components, which include the following:

 - Landlord name and contact information

 - Date the rent increase will take effect

 - Return receipt with tenant decision of rent increase

 Our rent increase letter template includes all of these components and is generally divided into the following six sections: